White and Unmarried

 White and Unmarried is a lost 1921 American comedy silent film directed by Tom Forman and written by Will M. Ritchey and John D. Swain.
 The film stars Thomas Meighan, Jacqueline Logan, Grace Darmond, Walter Long, Lloyd Whitlock, Frederick Vroom, and Marian Skinner.
 The film was released on May 29, 1921, by Paramount Pictures.

-Premise
+Plot

 When an underworld figure inherits a fortune, he goes straight and endeavors to become a respectable businessman.
 But on a trip to Paris, he encounters a few not-so-honest types who think he is ripe for picking.